-Available for free on PC, Xbox One, PS4, Nintendo Switch and iOS Fortnite Battle Royale supports up to 100 players at a time in a game, either playing as individuals or in squads of up to four.
 When starting up, you're thrown onto an island with no weapons or armor and you must scavenge for supplies and fight for your life to be the last man or squad standing at the end of the game – with the added pressure of a shrinking map that closes in as the match progresses, forcing players into tighter skirmishes.

 What's coming up in Fortnite?

-Fortnite is a game that undergoes frequent updates so week-by-week you can expect to see patches which either squash bugs or make small changes to gameplay that improve the overall game experience.
+Fortnite is a game that undergoes frequent updates.
+Week-by-week you can expect to see patches which either squash bugs or make small changes to gameplay that improve the overall game experience.

 Can I play Fortnite on mobile?

-If you sign up on the site now you will get an invite eventually and as long as you're using iOS 11 on iPhone 6S/SE, iPad Mini 4, iPad Air 2, iPad 2017, iPad Pro devices or later you'll be fine.
-Oh, and you'll need an internet connection naturally.
+iOS users can download straight from the App Store.
+As long as you're using iOS 11 on iPhone 6S/SE, iPad Mini 4, iPad Air 2, iPad 2017, iPad Pro devices or later you'll be fine.
+Oh, and you'll need an internet connection, naturally.

 Is it the full game?